UiL-OTS-labs/jspsych-raven/README.md

 Please read the
 [general primer on jsPsych's data](https://github.com/UiL-OTS-labs/jspsych-output) if you are new to jsPsych data output.

-Essential output for the _'true experimental'_ purpose in this template are:

 Good luck, happy experimenting!